cecileane/simulation-hiddenparalogy-ratevariation/note.md

       --If no, follow the process in workflow 1 to determine the best fit graphs

 3) Change SnaQ to run boostrap --> Done
-  Depending on the number of findgraph to be run, maybe we want to increase the hmax of snaq as well?

 4) Notes about AIC/BIC in Maier et al. (2023): The authors note that applying AIC and BIC is not straightforward for AGs, because the number of independent parameters in an AG is topology-dependent.
 It is not solely determined by the number of groups, drift edges, or admixture events.
 This issue means that previous studies that used AIC/BIC thresholds to reject models were often overly aggressive, assuming the models had the same number of degrees of freedom when in fact they did not​